Grit and oyster shell : why they're critical to the health of your chickens.

 When should a hen be given additional calcium?

 - Most hens will start to lay when they're about 20 - 21 weeks of age.
-Oyster shell needs to be given from around 18 weeks - just before they are due to start laying.
+Oyster shell needs to be given from around 18 weeks - just before they're due to start laying.

-- Do not be tempted to give additional calcium supplements in any form earlier than that - it is potentially damaging to the chicken's kidneys.
+- Do not be tempted to give additional calcium supplements in any form earlier than that - it is potentially damaging to a young chicken's kidneys.

 - Different laying hens have different calcium needs.
 Not every hen, for example, lays an egg every day.

-- Male chickens (cockerels / roosters) do not need additional calcium at all.
+- Young hens and all ages of male chickens (cockerels / roosters) do not need additional calcium at all.

 - It should be offered to the flock in a separate container.
-Chickens will instinctively take as much as they need; those who don't need it at all will not touch it.
+Chickens will instinctively take as much as they need; those who don't need it will not touch it.

 Need to buy some grit and oyster shell?

-You will find both at your local feed store, or you can buy online now from Amazon by following these links.
+You will find both at your local feed store, or you can buy online now and have it delivered from Amazon by following these links.